tompc35/innershelf_coawst_projects/README.md

 * lentz_test - Response to wave forcing in 1D water column, sensitivity to stratification.
 * lentz_test_BSF - Effects of bottom streaming parameterization in 1D water column.

+#### Parameterizations

+* streaming_parameterizations/set_vbc.F - A modified version of set_vbc.F used to modify bottom stress in order to account for wave-induced bottom streaming.
+Place in ROMS/Nonlinear directory of COAWST source code.